 - Check on an interval for bad user behavior (fraud) and take action

 We send our logs to Logentries.
 This allows us to live tail logs, and search through hours or days of logs quickly.
-Logging can be used to collect positive and negative evidence about the execution of some bit of code, when there isn’t data to query to answer that sort of question.
+Logging can be used to collect positive and negative evidence about the execution of some bit of code.